unahouExosite/docs/portals/README.md

 `PUT /api/portals/v1/client-models/{vendor}/{name}`

-Update information about a theme.
+Update information about a client model.

 ##### Request

-The body needs to be JSON encoded contains a [client model object](#client-model-object).
+The body is a JSON encoded [client model object](#client-model-object).

 ##### Response